Lu Chunfang: Biography

 Lu was born in Li County, Hebei, on 15 May 1956.
 He enlisted in the People's Liberation Army in January 1975 and was assigned to the First Division of Mechanical battalion of Railway Corps as a repairman.
 After resuming the college entrance examination, he entered Southwest Jiaotong University, where he majored in railway engineering.
 He also earned a master's degree from Tsinghua University in 2007.

 After university in 1982, he became an engineer at the Ministry of Railways.
-He moved up the ranks to become party chief and general manager of China Railway Qinghai-Tibet Group Co., Ltd. in June 2001 and vice minister in March 2005, which was reshuffled as China National Railway Group Limited in March 2013.
+He moved up the ranks to become Chinese Communist Party Committee Secretary and general manager of China Railway Qinghai-Tibet Group Co., Ltd. in June 2001 and vice minister in March 2005, which was reshuffled as China National Railway Group Limited in March 2013.
 In January 2017, he became chairman of China Railway Society.
 In March 2018, he became a member of the 13th National Committee of the Chinese People's Political Consultative Conference.